Skip to content

 make build # Backend only (no frontend embedded)

-For development, run backend and frontend separately:
+For development, run the backend and frontend separately:

-• Backend: make run or ./whatomate server
+• Backend: make run-migrate (or ./whatomate server -migrate)

 • Frontend: cd frontend && npm run dev